 On weekdays, buses run from as early as 04:30 and usually stop around 00:00.
 On weekends and public holidays, buses pass at a lower frequency.
 In rural areas, buses also often stop running early.
 You can calculate your journey with STIV/MIVB’s timetables and route maps, as well as De Lijn’s journey planner and TEC’s timetable schedule.

 Going for a night out in one of Belgium’s larger cities?
 You can depend on Belgium’s night bus connections, operating on Friday and Saturday nights, to help you get home safely.
 STIV/MIVB’s Noctis runs from 00:00 to 03:00, passing every 30 minutes.
 De Lijn’s night buses vary on the weekend, with some lines stopping at 01:00 and others stopping at 03:00.
 Check their website to see when your last bus will run.

 Coach travel in Belgium

 Belgium is a compact country, which means everywhere is relatively close to everywhere else.
 In fact, it’s so compact that you might not consider taking a coach at all to get you between Belgian cities.
-However, coach travel can offer a cheap alternative to train travel so it might be worth your while to check your options on Flixbus or Omio before you head out on a Belgian weekend getaway.
+However, coach travel can offer a cheap alternative to train travel so it might be worth your while to check your options on sites such as Flixbus before you head out on a Belgian weekend getaway.